karjac14/Portfolio-SIte/tutorial-week-3.md

 The above code will set everything to have `border-box`.

-Note that this trick was introduced in CSS3,and that if we need to work with prvious CSS version, this may not work.
+Note that this trick was introduced in CSS3 and was widely used, and that if we need to work with prvious CSS version, this may not work.